-Click or tap the AssetType dropdown arrow.
-The values displayed are those you entered when you created this field.
+Select the AssetType dropdown arrow.
+The values displayed are those you entered when you created this column.
 Choose one of the entries.

-In the upper-right corner, click or tap the check mark to save the new entry.
+In the upper-right corner, select the check mark to save the new entry.

 (optional) Repeat this procedure to add as many items to the list as you want.